Platform-specific code generation

 • Linux: ~/.local/share/typhoon/<sw_version>/user-platforms

-A platform description file can be also placed in any location defined in the User libraries path settings dialog (File > Modify library paths), as shown in the example:
+A platform description file can be also placed in any location defined in the User libraries path settings dialog (File > Modify library paths), as shown in Figure 1.

 Figure 1.
 Placement of a platform description file

-Note: If new platform description files are added while Schematic Editor is running, Schematic Editor needs to be rebooted in order to load new platform definition files!
+Important: If new platform description files are added while Schematic Editor is running, Schematic Editor needs to be rebooted in order to load the new platform definition files.

 To check if platform definition files are loaded correctly, open Model Settings dialog and go to C code export tab.
 You'll be able to select your platform in the Platform (beta) combobox (Figure 2 ).